Deep Pressure Calming Activities for the Classroom or Clinic

 - 5 min read

-In this state, the amygdala—the brain's alarm system—has taken over, and the prefrontal cortex, where reasoning, planning, and emotional regulation live, has gone temporarily offline.
+When a child is dysregulated, the amygdala—the brain's alarm system—takes over, and the prefrontal cortex, where reasoning, planning, and emotional regulation reside, goes temporarily offline.
 The child literally cannot "think their way out" of dysregulation because the thinking part of their brain isn't fully accessible.
 Their bodies are flooded with stress hormones such as cortisol and adrenaline, preparing them to fight, flee, or freeze.

 What's important to understand is that this dysregulated state isn't just an emotional challenge—it's a whole-body issue.
 The child's heart rate increases, muscles tense, breathing becomes shallow, and their sensory system may become hypersensitive or shut down entirely.
-They're not ignoring our verbal instructions or refusing to calm down; their nervous system is doing exactly what it was designed to do when it perceives danger.
+They're not ignoring our verbal instructions or refusing to calm down; their nervous systems are responding exactly as they're designed to when they perceive danger.

 This is why our response matters so much.
 When we recognize dysregulation as a neurological state rather than a behavioral choice, we can meet children where they are with strategies that actually work with their nervous system rather than against it.